friflo/Friflo.Json.Fliox/Json/Fliox/Schema/README.md

   This enables using external **JSON Schema validators** to validate JSON files against the generated schemas.
   E.g. by [Ajv JSON schema validator](https://ajv.js.org/) running in Node.js or in the browser.

-- The generated schemas for various languages are directly available via the server Hub in the Browser.
+- The generated schemas for various languages are directly available via a **Fliox Hub** in the Browser.
   To retrieve a zip or a single file click on any type link in the [JSON Fliox Explorer](../../Fliox.Hub.Explorer/) and follow the link **Typescript, C#, Kotlin, JSON Schema** on the top of the schema page.